 StrongThis is a serious problem that affects many residents.

-Fix: replace emotional intensifiers with precise, supportable wording
+Fix: Replace emotional intensifiers with precise, supportable wording.

 Common problem 3